rickabrac/iOSCombineGPTClient/README.md

+# iPhone GPT client using a pure state-driven, unidirectional dataflow architecture.
-# iOS/Swift/Combine app utilizing 100% FRP/state-driven, unidirectional dataflow.
-If you hire me as your iOS (Re)Architecture lead, I would extend this framework.
+  If you hire me as your iOS (Re)Architecture lead, I will extend this framework.

 ## Description